prattaydey/apcs/90_deque/README.md

 - Start implementation, as simple as possible by using pass-thru functionality wherever we can.
 - Update notes.txt w/ Discos and QCCs as we go.
 - Update readme when finished.

+### Design Decisions
+- We decided to do use LinkedList over ArrayList because LinkedLIst already implements Deque, so that makes pass-thru functionality easier.

 ## Interface with generic type <E>